asjadnaqvi/DiD/docs/code/06_20_combined.md

 This example follows the [five estimators](https://github.com/borusyak/did_imputation/blob/main/five_estimators_example.png) code that utilizes the `event_plot` command.
 In this example, we will use the same code structure we have been using in the individual sections above.
 So let's get started.

+Please note that the estimators are not truely substitutable except in certain circumstances.
+Please read the assumptions of each estimator carefully before plotting them in one graph.
+A good starting point to understanding the differences between estimators is [Roth 2024](https://arxiv.org/abs/2401.12309).

 ## Step 0: Get all the packages